Outlander at Hopetoun

-Please note that passes will be checked by our parking attendant on arrival at Midhope Castle.
+Please note that permits will be checked by our parking attendant on arrival to Midhope Castle.

 - Midhope Castle in not a visitor attraction therefore has no surrounding amenities or facilities ie/ toilets or catering.

 - The castle is located on a working farm.
 The track in uneven and there is a hill to the castle.
 The castle is short walk from the car park area.

 - Parking is only permitted in the designated visitor parking area.